 The genesis of a key project of the Cathay Capital Foundation

-The “French Dream” project was created a little over 6 years ago by Mingpo Cai, Chairman, Founder and CEO of Cathay Capital and his son Victor.
+The “French Dream” project was created a little over 6 years ago by Mingpo Cai, Chairman, Founder and CEO of Cathay Capital and his son.
 This project aims to support high school students from unprivileged backgrounds and inspire them to open their horizons and develop their potential through a mentoring system involving volunteers from the business world.

 Why in Orléans?